HanzoDev1375/AppUi/README.md

 [![](https://jitpack.io/v/TimScriptov/App-UI-Designer.svg)](https://jitpack.io/#TimScriptov/App-UI-Designer)

 # Note
-- This is the last relic of the legendary Borken Kalaf player and also a clever programmer.
+- This is the last relic of the legendary Borken Call of Duty Mobile player and also a clever programmer.
 Do not touch the codes in this repository.
 It is a relic.

 # Screenshots